anytizer/ocunit/README.md

 Also, download the [phpunit](https://phar.phpunit.de/) phar file in the ocunit directory and, update the [composer](https://getcomposer.org/) dependencies.

+Again, do not install OCUnit to connect to the live database!

     cd htdocs|public_html|www|web
     mkdir oc
     cd oc